Helpful tips and questions to think about before you start your new home build or remodel.

 - What about gas lights?
 If you have a high end home and want this look, you can get gas lines installed.
 OR try these cool flame effect bulbs, that I use and love.

-Interior Design Notes – Tips for Building a New Home
+Interior Design Tips for your New Home or Remodel

 - Know exactly what you want before you start building or remodeling.
 Find inspiration pictures, draw up a sketch, pick colors and products.
 It’ll save you time, money, and stress to have a clear goal.